renderedtext/usvc/README.md

 ### Local development
 All development is conducted in Docker container based on `renderedtext/elixir` image.
-The container is connected to the `host` network
+The container is connected to the `host` network.

 #### File watcher
-To automatically recompile and run tests on each file change
+To automatically recompile and run tests on each file change:
 ```
 make watch
 ```

 #### Console
-Starts interactive docker image with mounted project directories
+Starts interactive docker image with mounted project directories:
 ```
 make console
 ```